timpa0130/rbac-subtract/README.md

 # RBAC Subtract

 A Kubernetes controller that fills a gap when a ClusterRole is almost perfect except for a few rules you'd like to remove.
-Kubernetes has no native way to subtract permissions from an existing ClusterRole — this does it for you.
+Kubernetes has no native way to subtract permissions from an existing ClusterRole, this does it for you :)

 ## How to use